2011 Tamil Nadu Legislative Assembly election

-The AIADMK-led front won the election with a decisive victory, securing 203 constituencies.
+The AIADMK-led front won a decisive victory, securing 203 constituencies.
 The AIADMK alone achieved a landslide majority with 150 seats, enabling it to form the government without coalition support.
-The DMDK won 29 seats, surpassing the DMK’s 23, and chose to serve as the official opposition.
+The DMDK won 29 seats, surpassing the DMK's 23, and chose to serve as the official opposition.
 Political analysts viewed the results as a referendum on the outgoing DMK government, with strong anti-incumbency sentiment propelling the AIADMK coalition to victory.
+16 ministers from the outgoing Karunanidhi cabinet were defeated in their respective constituencies.
 On 16 May 2011, J. Jayalalithaa was sworn in as Chief Minister of Tamil Nadu for the fourth time, along with 33 ministers, by governor Surjit Singh Barnala.